Skip to main content

 Tips for your visit

-• Accessibility: Main hall is wheelchair accessible; tower has narrow spiral stairs
+• Accessibility: The main hall is wheelchair accessible; the tower stairs are narrow spiral stone

 • Address: C. Cardenal Herrero, 1, Centro, 14003 Córdoba